 Languages have acceptable and unacceptable forms

-The thing is these types of errors don’t usually impede meaning or communication.
+The thing is, these types of errors don’t usually impede meaning or communication.
 They frustrate purists and other phobes, but they’re just calcified elements of language that are perpetuated by educational institutions and editors in publishing.
 Without literacy, and with continued exposure to other languages, these linguistic inefficiencies would probably be shed quite quickly.

 Until the language evolves substantially these rules tend to be enforced.
 They can be enforced in ways that are less consequential to ways that are more serious.
 Not all language mistakes are equal in status.
-And unfortunately, they might also signify in negative ways for the listener that you are an outsider, a non-native.
-Whole English education language industries have emerged as a result of this distinction, with college students traipsing around the world to teach English (I was one of them) alongside or above more highly knowledgeable and often more effective “non-native” language teachers.
+And, unfortunately, they might also signify in negative ways for the listener that you are an outsider, a non-native.
+Entire English education language industries have emerged as a result of this distinction, with college students traipsing around the world to teach English (I was one of them) alongside or above more highly knowledgeable and often more effective “non-native” language teachers.